rasterio/rasterio/docs/topics/errors.rst

     Here are examples to get started.

-    Add handler to the `rasterio` logger:
+    Example - Add handler to the `rasterio` logger:

     .. code-block:: python